 Spiders in Australia are the most extensively dispersed venomous beasts, with around 10,000 species occupying various environments.
 Some of the most deadly, indigenous spiders reside in the country, although it also depends on the season, which district you live in, the weather and if you’re near farmland or forest.
 These are some of the most common, but not always venomous species from the area.
+However your infestation problem can be resolved by professionals who provide spider pest control services.

 The adult female of this species is larger than the male and is easily recognised by its black body with a red stripe on its upper side.
 These Redback spiders are responsible for the highest numbers of spider bites in Australia, and are the most venomous and dangerous to humans.
 These spiders spin webs designed to catch and kill small reptiles, other spiders and insects, by a venom injected from its fangs.